remoorejr/cordova-plugin-media/README.md

 The reduction in file size is required for efficient online/offline storage and retrieval of the audio files.
 The smaller file size allows the audio file to be efficiently (smaller payload) uploaded to a server for storage and retrieved (while the device is online) for storage within the device file system for offline (disconnected) playback.
 This is a feature supported by Alpha Anywhere.

-This plugin is tightly integrated within the [Alpha Anywhere](http://www.alphasoftware.com) PhoneGap App Builder.
+This plugin is tightly integrated within the [Alpha Anywhere](http://www.alphasoftware.com) Cordova App Builder.
 Alpha Anywhere is a Rapid Mobile Application Development and Deployment platform.

 New methods include (iOS and Android only):